eplejuice/Assignment_5/README.md

 # Assignment_5
-First assignment in course IMT2571 - Data Modelling and Database Systems at NTNU Gjøvik
+Fifth assignment in course IMT2571 - Data Modelling and Database Systems at NTNU Gjøvik